bakiucann/Bakiucan_HW2/README.md

 - Minimal use of external dependencies (only if necessary)
 - Avoidance of WKWebView usage
-- Implementation follows the MVC design pattern
+- Implementation follows the MVVM design pattern
 - Strong attention to quality and testing
 - Clean code with proper organization and separation of concerns
 - Utilization of design patterns